Frequently Asked Questions

 Candidates with a German Bachelor’s degree apply directly to the Freie Universität Berlin via the online portal.

-Candidates with non-German degree apply via uni-assist portal.
+Candidates with a non-German degree apply via uni-assist portal.
 For documents and formal details please see Application with non-German Degree.

 The application for the winter semester runs from April 15 to August 15.